safeledger logo

 Table of Contents

-What are the Major Free Zones in Dubai?
-Detailed List
+Major Free Zones in Dubai

 Choosing the right free zone depends on your business activity, size, and expansion plans.
 Below is a detailed look at some of the most prominent free zones in Dubai, highlighting their key features, costs, and special advantages